TL;DR

 Needless to say that your email content should be highly relevant to your audience.
 But beyond that, plenty of smaller details can also influence your deliverability.
 Here are some tried-and-true best practices to keep in mind when creating your email templates:

-Poor deliverability can kill even the best email campaigns before they even reach your subscribers' inboxes.
-That’s why you need a reliable email service provider (ESP) like Maropost.
-With Maropost Marketing Cloud powering your email marketing efforts, you can ensure your messages get delivered and (more importantly!) land in inboxes, not spam folders.
+Poor deliverability can kill even the best email campaigns before they reach your subscribers’ inboxes.
+That’s why you need a reliable email service provider (ESP).
+Maropost Marketing Cloud is Maropost’s all-in-one platform for email marketing, SMS, automated campaigns, and paid ad campaigns — built to help ecommerce brands reach the inbox, not the spam folder.

 Here’s how we help retailers get the best delivery and deliverability rates: